elektrischermoench/faketag/README.md

 ]
 ```

+The file format is reader point of view based, so "sent" means sent from reader and "received" means reveived from
+reader so "received".
+So "sent" is the request the emulated tag get and "received" is the answer of the tag.

 So if you sniff sessions from real world nfc-tags you can generate a json-file like the above and
 your able to emulate this nfc tag.
 At the moment only statically tags without any random data are
 supported.